-U.S. carries out first prisoner transfer from Guantanamo under Trump
+U.S. transfers inmate from Guantanamo even as Trump hints at refilling it

 WASHINGTON (Reuters) - The United States announced on Wednesday the first transfer of a prisoner from the Guantanamo Bay detention center under U.S. President Donald Trump, lowering the prisoner population at a facility Trump has signaled he would like to repopulate.

-The U.S. military said Ahmed Muhammed Haza al-Darbi’s transfer to Saudi Arabia brought the prisoner population down to 40 detainees from 41.
-The last time a prisoner left the facility in Cuba was on Jan.
+The U.S. military said Ahmed Muhammed Haza al-Darbi’s transfer to Saudi Arabia reduced the detainee population to 40 from 41.
+He was the first prisoner to leave the U.S. detention center in Cuba since Jan.
 19, 2017 - the day before Trump was inaugurated.

-Reuters reported in March that Darbi’s transfer was advancing.
+Reuters reported in March that al-Darbi’s transfer was advancing.

 Commander Sarah Higgins, a Pentagon spokeswoman, noted that the transfer was provided under the terms of a 2014 plea deal, which will allow al-Darbi to serve out the rest of his 13-year sentence there.